Dropsource/monarch/platform/linux/README.md

 _more details of the Window Manager on Linux._

 ## The Monarch Window Manager on Linux
-- Is a windowless native process
+- Is a native process
 - Uses C++, GTK APIs and Flutter Linux libraries.
-- Launches the Controller and Preview windows using the platform APIs.
+- Launches the Controller and Preview windows using the GTK APIs.
 - Handles the native window interactions like resize, move, docking, window title, etc.
 - The source code is built using multiple Flutter versions.
 For each Flutter version, there will be an executable `monarch_linux_app`, which is distributed to the